joshtynjala/actionscript-3.0-developers-guide/html-content-in-adobe-air/about-the-html-environment/html-in-air.md

 truly necessary.
 Also, carefully validate all external data loaded by the page to prevent code injection or other forms of attack.

-Important: If the `allowCrossDomainXHR` attribute is included in a frame or iframe element, cross-domain XHRs are enabled (unless the value assigned is "0" or starts with the letters "f" or "n").
-For example, setting `allowCrossDomainXHR` to " `deny"` _would still enable cross-domain XHRs.
-Leave the attribute out of the element declaration altogether if you do not want to enable cross-domain requests._
+> **Important:** If the `allowCrossDomainXHR` attribute is included in a frame
+> or iframe element, cross-domain XHRs are enabled (unless the value assigned is
+> "0" or starts with the letters "f" or "n").
+For example, setting
+> `allowCrossDomainXHR` to `"deny"` would still enable cross-domain XHRs.
+Leave
+> the attribute out of the element declaration altogether if you do not want to

-ondominitialize attribute
+> enable cross-domain requests.

+**ondominitialize attribute**
 Specifies an event handler for the `dominitialize` event of a frame.
 This event is an AIR-specific event that fires when the window and document objects of the frame have been created, but before any scripts have been parsed or document